Stem Cells in Skin Care: What They Do and How They Work.

 Due to the “embryonic” technically composed of unused embryos, the controversy over the years of using these types of stem cells in research has been a subject of moral debate.
 The benefit of this type of stem cell, known as pluripotent, can differentiate into a specific type of cell.
 This way, scientists can focus on a specific cell and function if needed to treat a particular disease.
 However, challenges exist regarding the body’s rejection of such cells.

-The Embryonic Stem Cell is also more versatile than the Adult Stem Cell, which typically comes from specific tissue such as liver, kidney, or brain, etc. Scientists are hard at work trying to induce the adult StemCells into a pluripotent to act more as its embryonic counterpart; however, they have not cracked the code just yet.
+The Embryonic Stem Cell is also more versatile than the Adult Stem Cell, which typically comes from specific tissue such as the liver, kidney, or brain, etc. Scientists are hard at work trying to induce the adult StemCells into a pluripotent to act more as its embryonic counterpart; however, they have not cracked the code just yet.
 Currently, hematopoietic stem cells (derived from bone marrow) are used in medicine today.
 These are specific blood cells.
 Think Red Blood Cells, White Blood Cells, and Platelets and have served many patients with success.

 Platelet Rich Plasma vs.Stem Cells.It can be quite confusing as marketing can be quite creative, but it is essential to know the difference between them.